mikevalenty/tamarack/README.markdown

 Why should I care?
 ------------------
 The Chain of Responsibility is a key building block of extensible software.
-The Gang of Four describe it as

 >Avoid coupling the sender of a request to its receiver by giving more than one object a
 >chance to handle the request.
 Chain the receiving objects and pass the request along the
->chain until an object handles it.
+>chain until an object handles it. -- Gang of Four

-Variations of this pattern are the basis for Servlet Filters, IIS modules and handlers and several open source projects that I've used including Sync4J, JAMES, Log4Net and Unity.
+Variations of this pattern are the basis for Servlet Filters, IIS Modules and Handlers and several open source projects that I've used including Sync4J, JAMES, Log4Net and Unity.
 It's an essential tool in OO toolbox and it's key in transforming rigid procedural code into a composable Domain Specific Language.

 Why do need a micro framework?
 ------------------
 You don't.
-However after using variations of this pattern over and over again in enterprise applications, I settled into mildly a opinionated implementation that has helped me usher code into the pit of success in a team environment.
+However after using variations of this pattern over and over again in enterprise applications, I settled into mildly a opinionated implementation that has helped me usher complex code into the pit of success in a team environment.

-Show me examples
+Show me examples!
 -----------
-Consider a block of code to submit a comment from a rich text editor.
+Consider a block of code to process a blog comment coming from a web-based rich text editor.
 There are probably several things you'll want to do before letting the text into your database.

 	public class BlogEngine